brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-25.md

 Snape glared at her.
 He suspected if she got her way she would make herself a nuisance to him at every opportunity.
-"Madam, you don't even know what is going on," he pointed out."
+"Madam, you don't even know what is going on," he pointed out.

 She smirked at him.